bluerail/docdata/README.md

 # Docdata

-Docdata is a Ruby binder for Docdata payments.
+Docdata is a Ruby binder for Docdata Payments.
 Current status: in progress, not stable.

 ## Installation